Share via

 You configure the integration between Microsoft Purview and the network security solution in DLP settings Integrations tab.
 This integration establishes the bidirectional communication channel between the network security solution and Microsoft Purview.

-The next step is to configure a collection policy (preview) that defines the conditions, activities, and data sources of network data that you want the network security solution to collect and send to Microsoft Purview.
-For more information on how to create a collection policy for network data security, see Scenario 1 Detect sensitive data shared with unmanaged cloud apps via network (preview).
+Next, configure a collection policy or data loss prevention policy that defines the conditions, activities, and cloud apps that you want the network security solution to collect and send to Microsoft Purview.

-Microsoft Purview sends the collection policy configuration to your SASE solution and the SASE solution sends the sensitive data matches to Microsoft Purview for classification asynchronously.
-If you configure content capture in the collection policy, the conversation that happens between the user and the AI app is captured and sent to Microsoft Purview as well.
+Microsoft Purview sends the appropriate DLP and collection policy configuration values to your SASE solution, and the SASE solution sends any matching network data to Microsoft Purview for classification and policy evaluation.
+If you configure content capture in the collection policy, the full conversation that happens between the user and the AI app is captured and sent to Microsoft Purview as well.

-Once you've successfully configured the integration between Microsoft Purview and your network security solution, allow up to 24 hours for your collection policies to be distributed to the network security solution and for the first data to show up.
-Once the two services are fully communicating with each other, it can take up to 30 minutes for data about a request from a client to a website or cloud app to appear in the audit log and activity explorer.
+After you configure the integration between Microsoft Purview and your network security solution, allow up to 24 hours for your policies to be distributed to the network security solution and for the first data to show up.
+Once the two services fully communicate with each other, it can take up to 30 minutes for data about a request from a client to a website or cloud app to appear in the audit log and activity explorer.

 Supported network data security collection policy configuration

 The Microsoft Purview side of the configuration is done via a collection policy.
-Here are the configuration options that are supported in public preview:
+Here are the configuration options that are supported:

 • Conditions - The conditions you can use in a network data security collection policy are the same as the conditions you can use in other Microsoft Purview policies.
 For example, you can use the Content contains > Sensitive information types condition to classify sensitive items that are being shared with generative AI and other unmanaged cloud apps.